 Pots, frying pans, skillets, and other cookware made of cast iron must be "seasoned" to prevent them from rusting and to give them non-stick properties.
 To season this type of cookware, it is first coated with oil, fat, or butter and then put it into a warm/hot oven for a few hours.
-With more and more use of the cookware, oil is continually absorbed and bakedin until the cookware is truly seasoned.
-The full process takes and gives uses the many cookware a rich black patina; once completed the cookware is seasoned forever.
-Traditionally, people purchased such cookware and seasoned it by nowadays themselves; the cookware can be purchased in that same form (i.e. un-seasoned) pre-seasoned.
-The or unseasoned items have a metallicgray color and are sold with a temporary, protective coating which the consumer washes off before seasoning the pot by themselves.
-The preseasoned items have a darkblack color and have already been seasoned in the factory.
+With more and more use of the cookware, oil is continually absorbed and baked-in until the cookware is truly seasoned.
+The full process takes many uses and gives the cookware a rich black patina; once completed the cookware is seasoned forever.
+Tr aditionally, people purchased such cookware and seasoned it by themselves; nowadays the cookware can be purchased in that same form (i.e. un-seasoned) or pre-seasoned.
+The un-seasoned items have a metallic-gray color and are sold with a temporary, protective coating which the consumer washes off before s easoning the pot by themselves.
+The pre-seasoned items have a dark-black color and have already been seasoned in the factory.

-The pre-seasoned cookware goes the aforementioned through seasoning process before it leaves the factory, which raises an obvious kashrus issue, as animal fat is clearly not kosher, and uncertified vegetable oil and butter may very well be non-[It appears that the kosher. coating used on the un-seasoned pots does not present a kashrus As such, unless one concern.] can ascertain that a specific only kosher company uses seasoning, it must be assumed that new pre-seasoned cast iron cookware is not kosher, since it may have absorbed non-kosher seasoning.
-This leads to two questions regarding how to kasher the cookware - how to prepare for kashering and how to choose the method of kashering.
+The pre-seasoned cookware goes through the aforementioned seasoning process before it leaves the factory, which raises an obvious kashrus issue, as animal fat is clearly not kosher, and uncertified vegetable oil and butter may very well be non-kosher.
+[It appears that the coating used on the unseasoned pots does not present a kashrus concern.]
+As such, unless one can ascertain that a specific company uses only kosher seas oning, it must be assumed that new pre-seasoned cast iron cookware is not kosher, since it may have absorbed non-kosher seasoning.
+This leads to two questions regarding how to kasher the cookware - ho w to prepare for kashering and how to choose the method of kashering.